pixeliumperfecto/codegen/README.md

 - **Natural mental model**: Write transforms that read like your thought process - "move this function", "rename this variable", "add this parameter".
 No more wrestling with ASTs or manual import management.

 - **Battle-tested on complex codebases**: Handle Python, TypeScript, and React codebases with millions of lines of code.
-Built and validated on refactors at companies like [Ramp](https://ramp.com).

 - **Built for advanced intelligences**: As AI developers become more sophisticated, they need expressive yet precise tools to manipulate code.
 Codegen provides a programmatic interface that both humans and AI can use to express complex transformations through code itself.